tfpf/hash-drbg/doc/README.md

 uint64_t hdrbg_rand(struct hdrbg_t *hd);
 ```
 Generate a cryptographically secure pseudorandom number using an HDRBG object.
 If it had not been previously
 initialised/reinitialised, the behaviour is undefined.
-This function internally uses `hdrbg_gen` without prediction
+This function internally uses `hdrbg_fill` without prediction
 resistance.
 * `hd` HDRBG object to use.
 If `NULL`, the internal HDRBG object will be used.
 * → Uniform pseudorandom integer in the range 0 (inclusive) to 2<sup>64</sup> − 1 (inclusive).